jonnycodd99/dl_final_project/README.md

 # The Effect of Drought Policies on Vegetational Health Through Image Segmentation
 by Jonny Bramwell Codd & Jonas Wallstein
+Barcelona School of Economics
+Final Project for the course Applications of Deep Learning

 This project evaluates the impact of the 2024 Catalonian drought policies on vegetative health.
 We exploit that Cat-